SoatGroup/angular-unit-tests/README.md

 This project is meant to provide unit tests examples

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Run `ng test --code-coverage`to generate a coverage report directory
+Run `ng test --code-coverage`to generate a coverage report directory.